LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 Regardless of what type of calculation you apply to your visualization, we consider the result a **calculated field**.

-When a new calculation is created, a new pill will be added into your data pane under with the name you provided to the calculation.
-We will cover **basic calculations** below and **table calculations** below.
+When a new calculation is created, a new pill will be added to your data pane under the name you provided the calculation.
+We will cover **basic calculations** and **table calculations** below.

 ## Basic Calculations